 In 2008, Fr.Rob and Caroline took a new position at St. Thomas in Toronto.
 Canon Jeremy Van-Lane became our Interim priest while the Selection Committee searched and interviewed for a new Parish Priest.

 In February of 2009, Fr.
 Matthew McMillan joined St. Peter's as the new incumbent for the Parish.
+In September of 2017, St. Mary’s in Richmond Hill, welcomed The Reverend Matthew McMillan as their new parish priest.

 St. Peter’s continues to welcome all newcomers through its doors.
 If you are looking for a church home in this area, why not give us a try.
 The door is always open.

-Recently, two large binders were created by parishioner, George Leggett, about the history of St. Peter's and the ministers/pastors who were in charge.
+Two large binders were created by parishioner, George Leggett, about the history of St. Peter's and the ministers/pastors who were in charge.
 It was an enormous amount of work and we thank George for his dedication.

 These are on display in the parish hall for those who wish to view them.